spine-tools/Spine-Toolbox/README.md

 #### Installing PySide2 for Anaconda & Miniconda Python (3.5+)

-PySide2 for Qt 5.6.2 is available on conda-forge channel.
-You need to add this channel to your `conda` like this,
+PySide2 for Qt 5.6.2 is available on the conda-forge channel.
+You can install all requirements by running

-    conda config --add channels conda-forge

-Now you can install PySide2 with

-    conda install pyside2
+    conda install --channel conda-forge --file requirements.txt

+in the Spine Toolbox root folder.

+Alternatively, create a separate environment for the Toolbox with

+	conda create --name spinetoolbox --channel conda-forge --file requirements.txt

 #### Installing PySide2 on a 'clean' Python (3.5+)